Heading to 2024: Top Strategies to Enhance Employee Productivity

 - Lay down the SMART Goals

-An employee needs to understand how their personal goals align with the company’s goals and how, with their skills, will they will be contributing to the company’s growth.
+An employee needs to understand how their personal goals align with the company’s goals and how, with their skills, they will be contributing to the company’s growth.
 It gives their job more meaning!
 The company's SMART (specific, measurable, achievable, relevant, time-based) goals should be presented to the employees so that they fully understand what they need to do to achieve them and how their progress in their job role can be measured.

 - Optimize Business Meetings and Email communications